Car Accidents and Seniors

 When Accidents Do Occur

-If your senior relative was involved in an accident, seek expert legal counsel right way.
+If your senior relative was involved in an accident, seek expert legal counsel right way from a Manchester car accident attorney.
 Mr. Kenison has resources at his disposal that can assist with accident reconstruction and gathering evidence.
 Whether your loved one was at fault or not, he can help.
 If your loved one was not at fault, he will work tirelessly to obtain compensation to cover medical expenses and other damages.
 If your loved one was at fault, he can work to lessen the charges and penalties he or she is facing.

 Schedule a Consultation Today

 If you have concerns about your loved one driving, or if he or she was injured in an accident, contact Kenison Law Office, PLLC to schedule a consultation.